Quartz Countertop Review

-There are several benefits to choosing a quartz material for your countertops.
-First of all, they are non porous, which means the material will not harbor bacteria and is stain resistant.
+There are several benefits to choosing quartz material for your countertops.
+First, they are non-porous, which means the material will not harbor bacteria and is stain resistant.
 It is a very dense material which makes it impact and scratch resistant.
 Quartz materials come in a wide variety of colors and patterns, some of which look like natural granite, marble, limestone and concrete.
-Most manufacturers carry a ten year warranty on the material.
+Most manufacturers carry a ten-year warranty on the material.

 Quartz countertops are not without their drawbacks.
 If your countertops are larger than manufactured slabs, you may have one or more seams.
 This is a very difficult material to repair if damaged, particularly if the finish is affected.
 Quartz materials are heat resistant, however high heat appliances can burn the material.
 Quartz products are available in honed and leather finishes.
 These finishes are higher maintenance in that they tend to show fingerprints, hard water spotting and some staining.

 Quartz countertops are an excellent choice for both residential and commercial applications.
 They offer a wide range of colors and patterns and are non-porous, which means they are safe for the food service and health care industries.
 They are also resistant to a wide variety of chemicals, which make them ideal for laboratory areas.